jakimfett/gametome/README.md

         * Removing empty comments, and attaching children to parent
     * Not Handling:
         * spam detection
-* Implementing Game & News pages and comments (not rendering threaded yet)
+* Implementing Game & News pages and comments (not rendering threaded yet, or counting threaded comments yet either)
+* Fulltext search
+    * Using Haystack
+    * Plan to use a proper indexer, such as Solr or Xapian

 What still needs to be done: